istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel8/README.md

    - **RHSM Username** - User name for RedHat account.

    - **RHSM Password** - User account password for RedHat account.

-   - **SSH Key Data** - Generate an SSH key using Puttygen and provide the data here.

-   - Leave the rest of the Parameter Value as it is and proceed.
+   - Leave the rest of the Parameter Value as it is and accept the terms and conditions before clicking on Purchase

 ## Deployment Time